First Signs logo

 In a medical practice, physicians routinely refer children to specialists because the nature or severity of a condition requires special expertise.
 Similarly, many children with developmental disorders benefit from referrals to specialists with experience in the diagnosis and treatment of these conditions.
 Each developmental disorder has multiple, and variable, impacts on a child.
 These impacts are best assessed and addressed by a range of clinicians and caregivers, working together in a team approach.
 This approach, also known as a “multidisciplinary approach,” is built on the core concept that each participant, whether parent, physician, or other clinician, adds a new dimension of understanding and expertise.

-In the case of children with autism spectrum disorders, the Practice Parameter for the Screening and Diagnosis of Autism recommends “a comprehensive multidisciplinary approach,” which can include one or more of the following professionals:
+In the case of children with autism spectrum disorder, First Signs recommends “a comprehensive multidisciplinary approach,” which can include one or more of the following professionals:

 • psychologists